AviatrixSystems/Docs/HowTos/troubleshooting_playbook_aviatrix_s2c_end_to_end_traffic.rst

     `T_06.
 Verify Internet layer by sending ICMP traffic from end device on Aviatrix side to the end device on Edge router side with IP`_

     `T_07.
-Verify Internet layer by sending ICMP traffic from end device on Edge router to the end device on Aviatrix side with IP`_
+Verify Internet layer by sending ICMP traffic from end device on Edge router side to the end device on Aviatrix side with IP`_

     `T_08.
 Verify Transport layer by sending traffic from end device on Aviatrix side to the end device on Edge router side with IP/Protocol/Port`_